SapitoSucio/froggo-guides/docs/script_commands.md

 	0 - Mercenary ID
 	1 - Mercenary Class
 	2 - Mercenary Name
-	3 - Mercenary faith value for this mercenary's guild, if any 4 - Mercenary calls value for this mercenary's guild, if any 5 - Mercenary kill count
+	3 - Mercenary faith value for this mercenary`s guild, if any 4 - Mercenary calls value for this mercenary`s guild, if any 5 - Mercenary kill count
 	6 - Mercenary remaining life time in msec
 	7 - Mercenary level